jkup/jonkuperman.com/posts/immutable-state-with-object-spread/index.md

 ---
-title: 'Managing Immutable State with Object Spread'
+title: "Managing Immutable State with Object Spread"
-date: '2019-12-01'
+date: "2019-12-01"
-tags: ['JavaScript']
+tags: ["JavaScript"]
 ---

 There are a lot of great libraries for managing immutable state in your web apps.
-[Redux](https://redux.js.org/) and [Immer](https://immerjs.github.io/immer/docs/introduction) are two great examples.
+[Redux](https://redux.js.org/) and [Immer](https://immerjs.github.io/immer/) are two great examples.

 When workings with libraries like these, you often need to create functions that take in the current state object and a piece of new data and return a new state object for which the only difference is the piece of new data.